dbcli/pgcli/docs/pages/asking_for_input.rst

 :class:`~prompt_toolkit.completion.Completion` instances.
 Each completion contains a portion of text, and a position.

-The position is used in for fixing text before the cursor.
+The position is used for fixing text before the cursor.
 Pressing the tab key could for instance turn parts of the input from lowercase to uppercase.
 This makes sense for a case insensitive completer.
 Or in case of a fuzzy completion, it could fix typos.
 When ``start_position`` is something negative, this amount